Skip to Main Content

 • Checkmark Icon

-While it’s not free, the Alaska Airlines Companion Fare perk is easier to obtain than the companion fares you’ll find on many competing cards.
-You won’t need to wait as long to earn it and you won’t need to spend tens of thousands of dollars to get it.
+While it’s not free, the anniversary Alaska Airlines Companion Fare perk is easier to obtain than the companion fares you’ll find on many competing cards.
+You won’t need to wait as long or spend as much to earn it each year.

 • Checkmark Icon

-Free checked bag on Alaska Airlines flights for up to seven people
+You can receive a free checked bag on Alaska Airlines flights for up to seven people, which is higher than average.

 • Checkmark Icon